 - The University is open to all students and staff without discrimination on the basis of religion, race, ethnic origin or gender.

 - It is a fee-paying institution, with a mechanism to promote sponsorship for needy students.

 - It is a multi-campus university.

-- The College will take advantage of the cool, semi-temperate weather in some of its locations to attract external students and to promote a broad agricultural programme.
+- The University will take advantage of the cool, semi-temperate weather in some of its locations to attract external students and to promote a broad agricultural programme.